jamesinglis/ew61-export/README.md

     * 'standardize_title_format' - Standardize the formatting of the name of the songs
     * 'prevent_overwrites' - Prevent overwriting files - adds a '(1)' style suffix
     * 'add_metadata_to_export_files' - Adds the metadata block to the top of the export files
+    * 'condense_slide_breaks' - Condense all slide breaks
+    * 'reflow_large_blocks' - Reflow large blocks (target line length defined in $reflow_max_lines)
+    * 'output_subdirectory' - Output files in a timestamp labelled sub-directory
+    * 'aggressive_text_encoding' - Aggressively convert songs to ISO-8859-1 character set - this will most likely break songs with non-Latin characters!
 * ProPresenter-specific settings
+    * 'prop6_add_blank_intro' - Adds a blank "Intro" slide to ProPresenter files (useful for adding cues and arrangements)
-    * Add a blank Intro/End slide to each song (useful for cues and arrangements)
+	* 'prop6_add_blank_end' - Adds a blank "End" slide to ProPresenter files (useful for adding cues and arrangements)
-    * Assign hot keys to slide groups
+    * 'prop6_add_hotkeys' - Assign hot keys to slide groups

 ### NEW in v0.2 - Export direct to ProPresenter6 .pro6 fileformat

 * Creates a directory of .pro6 song files
 * Creates ProPresenter slide groups from EasyWorship song sections
 * Adds hot keys to ProPresenter slide groups following [Luke McElroy's 2014 recommendation](https://www.worshiphousemedia.com/church-media-blog/software/simple-effective-propresenter-hot-key-system/)
-    * Currently hard-coded - will make overridable in a future update!

 ### NEW in v0.3 - Better text export

 * I didn't realize until now that the data is stored in EasyWorship in standard RTF format!
 My manual functions to strip this formatting didn't work for everyone.
-Implementing a more robust
+Implementing a more robust RTF to text formatting solution.
-* ProPresenter hoy keys are now managed in the config file - easier to override!
+* ProPresenter hot keys are now managed in the config file - easier to override!

 ## To Do in Future
 (if there's a demand for it)